 Guillermo and I met several years back on stage (or more likely in the green room) at Curious Comedy Theater in Portland, OR.
 He is the kind of guy you see on stage, or meet once, and never forget.
 He’s ridiculously playful and completely present and flexible as an improv comedy performer, so it’s no wonder that he’s been able to add tremendous value to fantastic stories at Cartoon Network, Laika, and Sony Pictures Animation.

 To truly get a sense of Guillermo’s sense of play, you can check out this Tumblr (click here) from a couple of years back, many posts are still super relatable, like this one poking fun at social media.

 Guillermo’s origins as a wiz at story-board and animation actually go back to his home of Puerto Rico, and the surprising small moment that led to his life-changing decision to leave home and pursue his dreams.

-Thoughts about this episode
+Thoughts about this episode of the Changed Podcast